Background Information on Poole Grammar School

 To enable the best possible Sixth form offer, many sixth form courses are run in conjunction with Parkstone Grammar School for Girls which results in some subjects being taught jointly.

 There is an excellent tradition of academic, sporting, drama and musical success at all levels.
 The school is renowned for its wide range of extra-curricular activities, particularly on the games field and through the Duke of Edinburgh Award.
-It is hoped all staff members will play a part in the extra- curricular programme run by the school.
+Staff members make an outstanding contribution to the extra- curricular programme run by the school.

 There is a very supportive Parent Staff Association (PSA) and the Old Grammarians (OGs) provide a network of links across the world.
-There is an academic staff of approximately 80.
-The number of Support Staff covering finance, front office, Learning Resource Centre, reprographics and technical roles, including laboratory, workshops and ICT, continues to expand as we develop the staffing provision to maximise student achievement and give all staff the optimum working environment to teach and promote their development.
+There is an academic staff of approximately 70.
+The number of Support Staff covering finance, front office, library, reprographics and technical roles, including laboratory, workshops and ICT, continues to expand as we develop the staffing provision to maximise student achievement and give all staff the optimum working environment to teach and promote their development.

 |Austin & Wyatt||www.austinwyatt.co.uk||01202 687432|